StudioGIB/Mill_Table/README.md

 There will be two main instances of this table, the first one will have a cutting mat fitted as the last layer of the table top, a second one, simpler will be frameless and will sport a plywood clean table top surface.

 The standard size will be 90 x 220 cm (35.4 x 86.6 inches)
+Since the original idea sprung from the necessity to design a custom table from our meeting room, our first prototype will include a self-healing mat (the green finish you can see in the pictures) as a top finish layer.
+As we understand that the general public won't need such a peculiar top, we plan to release a frameless all-wood version and a customizable one in order to let you finish and enrich the table with the top material of your choosing.

 # Open Source Design - Fabrication
 We work on experimental design fueled by public support.